|

 Is your 3 1/2 year old not potty trained yet?
 It’s not too late!
 Get potty training tips for kids who refuse to give up diapers.

-Perhaps you feel embarrassed that your 3 ½ year old is still not potty trained even when his classmates at preschool are.
-You’re frustrated that he doesn’t care about accidents, and confused that incentives like “big kid undies” aren’t working.
+Perhaps you’re embarrassed that your 3 ½ year old is still not potty trained even when her classmates at preschool are.
+You’re frustrated that she doesn’t care about accidents, and confused that incentives like stickers and candy aren’t working.

 1. Do use incentives, not typical rewards

-You’re then left with either upping the ante and giving better rewards, or a child who used to use the potty but now has no interest to keep doing so.
+You’re then left with either upping the ante and giving better rewards, or a 3 year old who won’t poop on the potty because the rewards just aren’t cutting it anymore.

-That’s why I’m not a fan of typical rewards—they rely too much on external, unsustainable rewards that fizzle quickly.
+That’s why I’m not a fan of typical, “external” rewards that are unsustainable and fizzle quickly.
 Instead, offer incentives, especially the ones you can continue long past potty training.

-For instance, is there a time of the day that your child enjoys the most, like going to the park in the afternoon or watching television at the end of the day?
+For instance, is there a time of the day that your child enjoys the most, like going to the park in the afternoon or watching television in the evening?
 Build using the potty into your routine by making it a “precursor” to that activity.
-After she uses the potty, she gets to go to the park.
+After she uses the potty, she gets to go to the park or watch her show.

 And remember, it’s not just about peeing or pooping in the potty that deserves attention.
 Recognize the times she made progress or improved.
 You could say, “It’s okay if nothing came out.
 You still sat on the potty for a full 10 minutes!”

 Free email course: Want to potty train without the power struggles?
-Join my newsletter and sign up for the free 5-day email course, Peaceful Potty Training!
+Sign up for the free 5-day email course, Peaceful Potty Training!
 No more putting unrealistic deadlines or using rewards that fizzle.
-Join the email course now:
+Join the email course below.
+You’ll also get my newsletters, which parents say they LOVE:

 Peaceful Potty Training